SBU-TEAM/Jetson-Starter/README.md

 # Setup VNC

+Update packages links with `apt`

+    sudo apt update

+Install Xfce along with the `xfce4-goodies` package, which contains a few enhancements for the desktop environment

+    sudo apt install xfce4 xfce4-goodies

+Once that installation completes, install the `TightVNC` server

+    sudo apt install tightvncserver

+Run the vncserver command to set a VNC access password(The password must be between six and eight characters long)

+    vncserver

+Once you verify the password, you’ll have the option to create a view-only password: answer `no`

+The password can be changed

+        vncpasswd

+Before you modify the `xstartup` file, back up the original

+    mv ~/.vnc/xstartup ~/.vnc/xstartup.bak

+Now create a new `xstartup` file and open it in a text editor, such as `nano`

+    nano ~/.vnc/xstartup

 # Enable light mode

 Lightdm boot mode or `lxde` (Lightweight X11 Desktop Environment) will save 1Gb of RAM.